In Vitro and In Vivo ADME Services

 - Pharmacokinetics & Toxicokinetics

-Bidirectional Caco-2 Cell Permeability, Pgp Substrate and Inhibitor Identifications
+Bidirectional Caco-2 Cell Permeability, P-gp Substrate and Inhibitor Identification

-Caco-2 cell permeability (Papp) provides the data to predict absorption of drug candidates across the intestinal epithelial cell barrier.
-This assay has been validated and confirmed as a robust assay for assessing compound permeability, identification of Pgp (P-glycoprotein) substrates or Pgp inhibitors.
+Caco-2 cell permeability testing provides data to predict absorption of drug candidates across the intestinal epithelial cell barrier.
+This assay has been validated and confirmed as a robust assay for assessing compound permeability and for identification of P-gp (P-glycoprotein) substrates and/or P-gp inhibitors.

 In vitro plasma stability provides valuable information prior to in vivo PK testing.
-The samples containing test articles are incubated at 37oC for different time periods.
-Analysis of plasma stability samples is performed using LC/MS/MS.
+Samples containing test articles are incubated at 37C for different time periods.
+Analysis of plasma stability is performed using LC-MS/MS.

 Blood Cell Partitioning

-The blood–to-plasma concentration ratio of test article is determined in fresh mouse, rat, dog, monkey, and human blood.
-Percent blood cell distribution is calculated based on the blood and plasma concentrations and hematocrit.
-Analysis of samples is performed using LC/MS/MS.
+The blood–to-plasma concentration ratio of a test article is determined in fresh mouse, rat, dog, monkey, and human blood.
+Percent blood cell distribution is calculated based on the blood and plasma concentrations and hematocrit value.
+Analysis of samples is performed using LC-MS/MS.